electrp/electrp.github.io/content/posts/slotmap.md

 tags = ["data", "engine_development"]
 +++

-Slotmaps are known by quite a few names, including stable vector (not to be confused with boost::stable_vector), slab, idvec, generational indices... far too many to list here.
+The slotmap data structure is known by quite a few names, including stable vector (not to be confused with boost::stable_vector), slab, idvec, generational indices... far too many to list here.
 It's usefulness cannot be understated, and many other data structures can be implemented extremely efficiently when relying on this pattern.
 The most popular implementation I have found of this structure is the rust crate [slotmap](https://docs.rs/slotmap/latest/slotmap/), with most of the implementations that I can find being rust based.

 ## What does it do?

+A slotmap has 3 primary operations:
+- `Insert`, taking a data parameter and returning a unique and *stable* key.
+- `Erase`, taking an existing stable key and removing it's corresponding data.
+- `Get`, taking an existing stable key and returning it's data.

 A small example of a generic (c++) example: